Inside Facebook: Bad Tests Are Worse Than Product Issues with Dan Abramov

 Or another thing we do sometimes is we have two copies of the implementation.
 So, and that's also what we did at Facebook.
 We were doing with these branches. like not, we don't use long in branches.
 We use branches on the for like just.
 Just to get something reviewed like 300 lines, but then they merge it.

 And so we, we rely extensively on feature flex, the enable and disable functionality or the switch between different implementations.
-So we might have like some module version one and some .
-What’s your version two you checked in.
-And we have a dynamic chat that says like, if it’s like maybe it’s out to like 1% of users and then 50% of users, and we’ll see if there are any progressions and metrics.
+So we might have like some module version one and some module number two checked in.
+And we have a dynamic chat that says like, if it's like maybe it's out to like 1% of users and then 50% of users, and we'll see if there are any progressions and metrics.

-And then when we’re confident that the fix actually works and it doesn’t make anything worse, then we’ll switch it over to 100% and delete the ultimate limitation.
+And then when we're confident that the fix actually works and it doesn't make anything worse, then we'll switch it over to 100% and delete the old implementation.
 But the one, the tasks to.
 To be able to test both at the same time.
-So that’s why like we try to not include implementation details in, in this tests.
+So that's why like we try to not include implementation details in, in these tests.